kernel-cyrus/lightbox/README.md

 Install GDB and QEMU (for ARM64 Host Only)
 -----------------------------

-When you run on ARM64 host, you need install GDB and QEMU first:
+When you run on ARM64 host, like Raspberry Pi or Macbook M1, you need install GDB and QEMU first:

 ```
 sudo apt install gdb